srajma/xatra/README.md

 # Point with note
 map.Point(label="Delhi", position=[28.6, 77.2], note="Capital of India since 1911")

+# Text with note
+map.Text(label="Ancient City", position=[28.6139, 77.2090], note="Founded in 736 CE")

 # Note appears in tooltip but not in map labels
 map.Point(label="Mumbai", position=[19.0, 73.0], note="Financial capital", show_label=True)
 # The label "Mumbai" appears on the map, but the note only appears when hovering

+map.Text(label="Sacred Site", position=[27.1751, 78.0421], note="Built in 1631-1653", classes="historical-text")
+# The text "Sacred Site" appears permanently on the map, but the note only appears when hovering

 map.show()
 ```